266 pages | 86 B/W Illus.

 "This second edition of John Beckford’s masterful book, The Intelligent Organisation, adds new depth to what was already an exceptional work.
 Of primary relevance to consultants, academics and students of operations and information management, it is also of potential interest and use to anyone either working in or managing in an organisation in the twenty first century (or indeed, and perhaps particularly so, for those managing their career in a self-employed capacity).
 Previous chapters have been reworked to make them more accessible to all, as well as to bring case studies fully up-to-date (and some important new cases have been added); in addition, there are new chapters on the Intelligent Nation and on the Intelligent Individual, and a new chapter section on the Intelligent Manager.
-These substantially broaden the relevance and remit of the book, enabling us to see not only how public administration and governance needs to change, but how we as individuals can take mastery of our own futures." — Professor Louise Cooke, School of Business and Economics, Loughborough University
+These substantially broaden the relevance and remit of the book, enabling us to see not only how public administration and governance needs to change, but how we as individuals can take mastery of our own futures." — Louise Cooke, Professor of Information and Knowledge Management, School of Business and Economics, Loughborough University

 "Provides great insight on how we can get far more value out of the information we have around us." — Jonathan Randall, Civil Aerospace Finance – Business Planning & Forecasting Data Governance Lead, Rolls-Royce plc